Brandon Mann: Southern Maryland Blue Crabs

 Shortly after his release, Mann signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 On September 15, 2010, Mann earned his first win as a Blue Crab.
 He became a free agent after the season.

 Yokohama DeNA BayStars

 In 2011, Mann signed with the Yokohama BayStars of Nippon Professional Baseball (NPB).
 He played for the BayStars in 2012 as well, pitching to a 1.16 ERA in 2011, and a 5.32 ERA in 2012, with a 3-9 record and 59 strikeouts over two seasons.

 Washington Nationals

 On January 9, 2013, Mann signed a minor league contract with an invitation to spring training with the Washington Nationals.

 Pittsburgh Pirates

-He signed a minor league deal with the Pittsburgh Pirates on December 18, 2013.
-After starting the 2014 season with the Altoona Curve of the Class AA Eastern League, he was released on May 30, 2014.
+Mann signed a minor league deal with the Pittsburgh Pirates on December 18, 2013.
+After starting the 2014 season with the Altoona Curve of the Double–A Eastern League, he was released on May 30, 2014.